Terms of Business

 e.
 There shall be no personal liability of any of our principals, directors, partners, employees, agents or sub-contractors arising in any way out of the performance or non-performance of services or relating to the supply of products.

 f.
 We shall have no liability for any indirect or consequential losses or expenses suffered by you, however caused, including but not limited to loss of anticipated profits, goodwill, reputation, business receipts or contracts, or losses or expenses resulting from third party claims.

 g.
-Our aggregate financial liability to you shall in no circumstances exceed the fees paid for the services which gave rise to such liability.
+Our aggregate financial liability to you shall not exceed the pro rata fees paid for the action(s) which gave rise to such liability.

 h.
 Nothing in these Terms shall be interpreted as excluding or restricting any legal liability on us or others where liability cannot legally be excluded or restricted.

-b.
-Termination of this agreement shall not affect rights and obligations already accrued before termination.

 c.
+Terminating a Booking shall not affect rights and obligations already accrued.

-We may charge for any work done after termination of a Booking or this agreement at the appropriate hourly rate or pro rata to our day rate.
-Chargeable work will include responding to emails, returning information, finding information, or any other action taken as a result of an email or telephone call from you or the workgroup normally assigned to give instructions to us.
+d.
+Any work done after termination of a Booking or this agreement will be charged at the normal hourly rate or equivalent.
+This will include responding to emails, returning information, finding information, or any other action taken as a result of an email or telephone call from you or the workgroup normally assigned to give instructions to us.
 If you wish to avoid this, please remove us from all email groups and email correspondence and make no further requests for action or information.
-Termination of this agreement will not invalidate such charges nor the due payment date for our invoices.
+Termination of a Booking will not invalidate such charges and invoices should be paid in accordance with these Terms.

 a.
 In these Terms, the following words or phrases have the meaning set out in this clause.

 "Booking" an agreement that we will supply Services on specified occasions and/or with a specified outcome as set out in a Booking Form or in a formal proposal.